 The kick-off conference will take up to approximately 5 days and must be attended by the MEP Center Director, along with up to two additional MEP Center employees.
 Applicants must include travel and related costs for the kick-off conference as part of the budget for year one (1), and these costs should be reflected in the SF-424A covering the first four (4) years of the project.
 (See Section IV.2.a.(2). of this FFO.)
 These costs must also be reflected in the budget table and budget narrative for year 1, which is submitted as part of the budget tables and budget narratives section of the Technical Proposal.
-(See Section IV.2.a.(6).(d). of this FFO.)
+(See Section IV.2.a.(6).(e). of this FFO.)
+Representatives from key subrecipients and other key strategic partners may attend the kick-off conference with the prior written approval of the Grants Officer.
+Applicants proposing to have key subrecipients and/or other key strategic partners attend the kick-off conference should clearly indicate so as part of the budget narrative for year one of the project.